oracle/weblogic-image-tool/site/quickstart.md

 2. Automatically update the image with the necessary packages for installing WebLogic.
 3. Install Java and WebLogic based on the provided installers.
 4. Optionally automatically download and apply patches specified.
-5. Optionally create a WebLogic domain with WebLogic Deploying Tool.
+5. Optionally create a WebLogic domain with WebLogic Deploy Tool.

 Once the cache is setup, you can create the image using the [Create Tool commands](create-image.md), for example: